Van McCoy: 1970s

 In 1975, McCoy released to low expectations the mostly instrumental LP Disco Baby for the Avco (later H&L) label.
 The title song, "Disco Baby", was written by George David Weiss, Hugo Peretti and Luigi Creatore, and was also performed by The Stylistics for their 1975 album Thank You Baby.
 Unexpectedly, a single called "The Hustle" from the album, written about the dance of the same name and recorded last for the album, went to the top of both the Billboard pop and R&B charts (also No. 3 in the UK) and won a Grammy Award.
 The album was also nominated for a Grammy.
-McCoy, then regarded as a disco hitmaker, never repeated the success of the song, although the singles "Party", "That's the Joint" and "Change with the Times" got significant airplay.
-The latter reached No. 6 in the Billboard R&B chart and was a top 40 hit in the UK.
+McCoy, then regarded as a disco hitmaker, never repeated the success of the song, although later singles "Party", "That's the Joint" and "Change with the Times" would get significant airplay.
+The latter would reach No. 6 in the Billboard R&B chart and be a top 40 hit in the UK.